JuliaJJ/project-julie/src/content/blog/20230708-see-the-good.md

 So, in progress, incomplete, in no particular order, evolving - here is The Good List so far:

-cocktails with ingredients I can't pronounce garnished with edible flowers yoga that's basically just almost taking a nap bejeweled shoes seamless underwear noisy keyboards endless card games merino wool yarn cookies that are soft and gooey but don't fall apart as soon as you handle them slightly undercooked scrambled eggs houseguests gossiping with older women places that trigger memories eyelash extensions the warm spot on the counter above the dishwasher concert tickets hair ties that haven't been stretched out yet vacuumed floors the view of downtown from my bed the smell of my shampoo the arrival of packages for preorders I forgot about lemon Oreos recipes that let me use boxed ingredients jacket potatoes negotiating the price of Brie at the cheese shop the anticipation before the beat drops wine carafes nicknames comfortable headphones being a regular at the neighborhood coffee shop limited-edition vinyl records a carry-on that matches my suitcase tasting menus getting lost in a pile of pillows cat memes noticing how my plants perk up when I remember to water them new glasses making a tank of gas last long enough that I can't remember when I last filled it obscure emojis used cookbooks with handwritten notes in the margins escape rooms fresh movie theater popcorn cracking jokes with my gynecologist while she replaces my IUD painted toenails park swings freshly washed bedsheets the click of the work laptop closing on Friday afternoon finding my way without the GPS microdosing matching sets of underwear more than one kind of whiskey on the shelf books in a series therapy faint tan lines from my sandals the heat outside after leaving a grocery store that's slightly too cold sporting events with friends birthday texts doubling the tip fancy lemonade eye contact surprise compliments the worn-through paint on my WASD keys tortilla chips that are thin enough to be extra crunchy but thick enough to not break when you dip them in guac warm white lightbulbs rumbly bass you can feel in my chest
+cocktails with ingredients I can't pronounce garnished with edible flowers
+yoga that's basically just almost taking a nap
+bejeweled shoes
+seamless underwear
+noisy keyboards
+endless card games
+merino wool yarn
+cookies that are soft and gooey but don't fall apart as soon as you handle them
+slightly undercooked scrambled eggs
+houseguests
+gossiping with older women
+places that trigger memories
+eyelash extensions
+the warm spot on the counter above the dishwasher
+concert tickets
+hair ties that haven't been sretched out yet
+vacuumed floors
+the view of downtown from my bed
+the smell of my shampoo
+the arrival of packages for preorders I forgot about
+lemon Oreos
+recipes that let me use boxed ingredients
+jacket potatoes
+negotiating the price of Brie at the cheese shop
+the anticipation before the beat drops
+wine carafes
+nicknames
+comfortable headphones
+being a regular at the neighborhood coffee shop
+limited-edition vinyl records
+a carry-on that matches my suitcase
+tasting menus
+getting lost in a pile of pillows
+cat memes
+noticing how my plants perk up when I remember to water them
+new glasses
+making a tank of gas last long enough that I can't remember when I last filled it
+obscure emojis
+used cookbooks with handwritten notes in the margins
+escape rooms
+fresh movie theater popcorn
+cracking jokes with my gynecologist while she replaces my IUD
+painted toenails
+park swings
+freshly washed bedsheets
+the click of the work laptop closing on Friday afternoon
+finding my way without the GPS
+microdosing
+matching sets of underwear
+more than one kind of whiskey on the shelf
+books in a series
+therapy
+faint tan lines from my sandals
+the heat outside after leaving a grocery store that's slightly too cold
+sporting events with friends
+birthday texts
+doubling the tip
+fancy lemonade
+eye contact
+surprise compliments
+the worn-through paint on my WASD keys
+tortilla chips that are thin enough to be extra crunchy but thick enough to not break when you dip them in guac
+warm white lightbulbs
+rumbly bass you can feel in my chest
 Pride
-shirts that go with jeans or nice pants pulling a weed out and getting the root on the first try stickers on the light switches fresh corn tortillas pin locks sushi rolls without cucumber wearing my hair curly
+shirts that go with jeans or nice pants
+pulling a weed out and getting the root on the first try
+stickers on the light switches
+fresh corn tortillas
+pin locks
+sushi rolls without cucumber
+wearing my hair curly
 H Mart
 sound baths
-Zoom calls with my favorite 11-year-old playing music in the car excessively loud so I can't hear my own scream-singing tunnels murals strawberry milk tea with lychee jelly walking to the grocery store biking to the grocery store strangers who follow me to give back the phone I left on the park bench bike lanes turkey pastrami worn leather couches closing my rings having the same thought at the same time as someone else and saying it in unison chili-cheese queso coming down a hill and seeing water in front of me leave-in conditioner comfy pants leftover bbq
+Zoom calls with my favorite 11-year-old
+playing music in the car excessively loud so I can't hear my own scream-singing
+tunnels
+murals
+strawberry milk tea with lychee jelly
+walking to the grocery store
+biking to the grocery store
+strangers who follow me to give back the phone I left on the park bench
+bike lanes
+turkey pastrami
+worn leather couches
+closing my rings
+having the same thought at the same time as someone else and saying it in unison
+chili-cheese queso
+coming down a hill and seeing water in front of me
+leave-in conditioner
+comfy pants
+leftover bbq